RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeBuildItemType` though the ``build-type`` attribute if the value is ``start-file``.
 This set of attributes specifies a start file to build.
 A start file is used to link an executable.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 asflags
     The attribute value shall be a list.
 Each list element shall be a